Will Coinbase hit US$520.80 a share?

 Cryptocurrency exchange Coinbase made a high-profile market debut last week, garnering positive outlooks from research teams.

-- Coinbase Global Inc (Nasdaq: COIN) share price falls to US$333 per share
+- Coinbase Global Inc (All Sessions) (Nasdaq: COIN) share price falls to US$333 per share

 - The stock had touched a high of US$429.54 on its first day of trading